stache-buqit/stache-buqit-frontend/README.md

 ## Uploading files to an echo server from an html form

-### Code along

-We'll build a form in `express-multer-client` to handle file uploads.
+We'll use the `index.html` to start file uploads.

 We'll use the form attribute `enctype="multipart/form-data"` to allow uploading of one or more files.

 We'll use `FormData` and `$.ajax` to POST data to an echo server, `http://httpbin.org`.

 Later we'll use this client to POST data to `express-multer-api`.

 ## Uploading files to AWS via multer and express

-### Code along

-We'll need to use the following express modules in addition to the modules from the command line code along:

--   `express`
--   `body-parser`
--   `multer`

-### Lab

-Can we improve our solution by refactoring?
+Completing the parts of file upload.

 ## [License](LICENSE)